 Contemplative Psychology Major (BA)

 The Contemplative Psychology major is 41 credit hours: 32 credits from the psychology core requirements and 9 credits from one of the concentrations.
 The core requirements consist of courses in psychology and meditation from the Buddhist and Shambhala traditions, as well as courses in Western psychology.
-Students pursue further study in one of four concentrations: Somatic Psychology; Psychology of Health and Healing; Transpersonal and Humanistic Psychology; or Psychological Science.
+Students pursue further study in one of five concentrations: Contemplative Neuroscience, Psychological Science, Psychology of Health and Healing, Somatic Psychology, or Transpersonal and Humanistic Psychology.

 Other requirements include a contemplative community retreat offered every fall semester and a community-based field placement within the Boulder/Denver area.